 I should point out, we haven’t had any big storms yet.
 I have spent a lot of time in my greenhouse during a blustery gale.
 The greenhouse didn’t even creek!

 I now have a lovely 8×6 polycarbonate greenhouse in a sheltered but bright, south-facing position in my front garden.
 I have already filled it with this year’s bedding plants.
+I am not claiming that my polycarbonate greenhouse is the best in the UK, or the finest money can buy.
+It certainly is better than any example I have seen in other garden centres.

 5 years on and my polycarbonate greenhouse is still going strong.
 I live in Dawlish, in South Devon.
 The storms of 2014 hit Dawlish very badly, destroying our railway and flooding out town.
 We even made it to global news.
 You may remember the images of a railway track suspended in mid-air?